Exabyte-io/documentation/docs/jobs-cli/actions/create.md

 # Create New Job

-Here, we explain how to assemble the necessary input scripts for [job submission via the CLI](../overview.md) using some pre-defined examples.
-The reader is referred to the [dedicated Tutorial](../../tutorials/) on this topic for a more comprehensive description and examples on how such input scripts can be customized by the user.
+Here, we explain how to assemble the necessary input files for [job submission via the CLI](../overview.md) using some pre-defined examples.
+The reader is referred to the [dedicated Tutorial](../../tutorials/) on this topic for a more comprehensive description and examples on how such input files can be customized by the user.

 ## General Procedure